annoester/P4/README.md

 Datasimulator.m is a MATLAB file used to simulate the ECG and SCG sensor by transferring the demo file data to the ESP32 of the peripheral unit via UART.

-PeripheralUnit.zip is uploaded to the ESP32 of the peripheral unit, and contains the AC-detection algorithm and the BLE server.
+Peripheral_Unit_ESP32.zip is uploaded to the ESP32 of the peripheral unit, and contains the AC-detection algorithm and the BLE server.

 Central_unit_ESP32.ino is uploaded on the ESP of the central unit, and contains the BLE client and transferral of the data to the GUI via UART.